avajs/ava/docs/03-assertions.md

 * `instanceOf`: a constructor, the thrown error must be an instance of
 * `is`: the thrown error must be strictly equal to `expectation.is`
-* `message`: either a string, which is compared against the thrown error's message, or a regular expression, which is matched against this message
+* `message`: either a *string*, which is compared against the thrown error's message, a *regular expression*, which is matched against this message or a *function* which is passed the thrown error message and must return a boolean. true makes the assertion pass
 * `name`: the expected `.name` value of the thrown error
 * `code`: the expected `.code` value of the thrown error